kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.5.2 =
+Fixed issues in v1.5.1 that were not handled and returned PHP fatal error.

+= 1.5.1 =
+Fixed issues in v1.5.0 that was incompatible with few environments and changed minimum supported PHP version to 5.4.0.

+= 1.5.0 =
+Geo-targeted links that enables Amazon Associates to create content customized for and better monetize their international traffic & fix to allow using Product Links with amazon_link shortcode.

 = 1.4.13 =
 Fix for non working tracking-ids section and Save Changes button for few associates on settings page.